TheDucky-2/DataLabX/docs/Missingness/Missingness_Diagnosis/Step 2 - Exploring Missing Data.md

 In **Step 1**, we learned what values are identified as missing in our data.

-In **Step 2**, we move forward and look at the data itself to understand how much data is missing and where it is missing.

 ## What is this step about?

 This step is simply about ``finding missing information in your data``.